 Finger Pointing to Mouth

-This is the signal for “Look closely at what I am saying or how I am saying it.”
+This is the TPR command for “Look closely at what I am saying or how I am saying it.”
 By pointing your finger to your mouth, you instantly focus the attention of your learners on pronunciation.
 I know this one is super-effective because several weeks ago while teaching VBS, one of the teachers asked me why I pointed to my lips when I was teaching the Bible lesson.
 I explained why and she laughed.
 She said, “Well, it works because I was hanging on every word you said.”
 That is the power of TPR.

 Obviously, this is the signal for “Good job.”
 It’s probably the easiest of all the TPR methods simply because it is highly likely that you already use this.
 I can promise you that your kids will respond well to this one.